Will crash across your southern capes

 It’s gonna go in cycles no matter what you do.

-This country was not designed for you to get your way.
+This country was not designed for anyone to get their way.
 So you might as well accept that and go about your business with integrity.

 First mention of Thomas Sowell